MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-hub-sites.md

 ## Know how your audience will consume SharePoint hub sites

-Your audience might consume SharePoint hub sites via the SharePoint home in Office 365—both the sites themselves and how news flows from hub to home.
+Your audience might consume SharePoint hub sites via the SharePoint start page in Office 365—both the sites themselves and how news flows from the hub to the start page.
 Also, consider SharePoint mobile apps, which could be used to access the hub home page, news, and navigation to associated sites.
 Consider the value of mobile app notifications.
 Encourage your users to stay connected on the go with the [SharePoint mobile app](https://products.office.com/SharePoint/mobile-app?wt.mc_id=AID638358_QSG_175660).
 Make sure that you consider operating systems, screen sizes, resolution, and form factors.
 All modern sites, pages, news, and lists should work well across all of these, and some will reflow as people consume content on small devices.

 ## Additional important considerations

 - **Finding hubs if you have more than one**.
 Hub sites are an important building block for your intranet.
 But for most organizations, hub sites are not going to provide the type of global navigation that intranet designers want.
 Here are some ways you can make your hub sites discoverable:

-  - **On SharePoint home**.
-Pin your hub sites to the Featured links area of SharePoint home.
+  - **On the SharePoint start page**.
+Pin your hub sites to the Featured links area of the SharePoint start page.
 Encourage all users to "follow" hub sites.

   - **On the SharePoint mobile app**.
 Hub sites can also be found on the SharePoint mobile app and are even more discoverable if users follow hub sites.